burlistic/Pixyll/_posts/2016-06-16-emicro-scooter-commuter-review.md

 ## Tips

 The sweet spot for the scooter is short journeys over smooth surfaces.
 I ride my scooter 3km to the station, then fold it away to board the train.
-The scooter really came into it's own when I have another journey at the other end of my train ride.
+The scooter really comes into it's own when I have another journey at the other end of my train ride.
 It was a great mode of transport as a consultant, as I could visit different client sides with ease or make it back to HQ for meetings or special interest groups.

 Rough roads can be a little hard to stomach at first due to the limited absorption from the tyres.
 After a while you get used to rougher surfaces, as you bit up strength in your legs.